 Birthdays are honored at the elementary level with peers and a classroom celebration.
+Please send your child to school with a photo from each year.
 Often the birthday child brings a treat to share with the group.
-Please check in with the guide to see about any allergies before bringing a birthday treat for the classroom.
+Check in with the guide to see about any allergies before bringing a birthday treat for the classroom.